-And then you have "complicated versions" (which, as you'll learn from reading this book is the essence of medical advancement: complicated is good, more likely to earn a profit; simple is bad; people figuring things out for themselves, bad.
+And then you have "complicated versions" (which, as you'll learn from reading this book, is the essence of medical advancement: complicated is good, more likely to earn a profit; simple is bad; people figuring things out for themselves, bad.
 BAD!)
 Two such monstrosities include U.S. Patent No. 2,344,830 (1944) and 6,558,694 (2000).
-Their filings may be separated by a half century; their objective and the transparency of their raison d'tre are not.
+Their filings may be separated by a half century; their objective and the transparency of their raison d'être are not.
 These forays into legalistic one-upmanship weave the formulary essence into a surgical process -- which, if you understand escharotic preparations, is completely unnecessary.
 Sure, it makes a lot more money for the medical community -- but it is, nonetheless, unnecessary.
 (This monstrous attempt to make surgery essential to a process for which the knife is totally unnecessary forms the basis for Mohs surgery, a dermatological procedure that is standard and approved in most Western countries.
-But we'll get to that later also.)
+But I'll get to that later also.)
 [9c]

 U.S. Patent No. 4,847,083 is a variant for decubitus ulcers -- though a complex one.

 usiness people are often accused by those of a more singular technical or scientific frame of mind of being cerebrally challenged bean counters.
-They see the business, the money to be made, sure --- but they are, more times than not, incapable of gestalting the "whole picture."
-By focussing only on the immediacy of creating profit-producing commerce, they don't allow the full blossoming of whatever that science might bring.
+They see the business, the money to be made, sure --- but they are, more times than not, incapable of grasping the "whole picture."
+By focusing only on the immediacy of creating profit-producing commerce, they don't allow the full blossoming of whatever science might bring.
 It is a recurrent theme among the technocrats of the world, and among some specialists -- ecological sociologists comes to mind; it is a vital tenet of their work.

 One thing that better business people do, however -- and I aspired to embody this trait, is identify trends.
 You don't have to be able to fully navigate the subtleties of linear regression, but you need to be able to spot synchronicities and ask yourself, "Why?"
 Is the phenomena I'm observing an isolated incident?
 Or does it have parallels elsewhere that I can learn from?
 Are there tendencies I can identify?
 Are others aware of these trends -- and if not, can I turn them into opportunity?